TimLuo465/baidu-translate-api/README.md

 ## AFTERWORD

-Welcome to star and issues.
-If this repo helped you, star is the greatest encouragement to me.
+If this repo helped you, give me a star and it's the greatest encouragement to me.